Exposure of health workers weakens Africa's Ebola fight

 RIGOROUS TRAINING

 Experts say the techniques for avoiding Ebola are not complex but require rigorous training and application.
-But, with a crisis underway, there was not time to spend hours every day practising drills as floods of new patients arrived at centres.
+But, with a crisis underway, there was not time to spend hours every day practicing drills as floods of new patients arrived at centers.

 Derek Gatherer, a virologist at Britain’s University of Lancaster, said Ebola was not "super-infectious”.
 Each case is expected to lead to two or three more, similar to a flu outbreak and much lower than diseases like measles, where one case could lead to 12 to 18 more.